-I’ve linked to J.E.
-Dyer before, but I’ve been following her for quite some time now.
+We’ve highlighted J.E.
+Dyer’s work before, and I’ve been following her for quite some time now.
 A retired US Naval intelligence officer who served around the world, Dyer now blogs on a number of different sites, covering mainly politics and religion.
 If you don’t have at least one of her blogs bookmarked, you really should do so.

 She had two different posts recently, on two different blogs and I thought they dovetailed nicely.
 They both deal with our current situation and the responsibility we each have to act, not just to “hope”.